KooQix/ntfy-myemails/README.md

 # Overview

-Notification using ntfy.sh and MyEmails
+Notification using ntfy.sh and MyEmails.

+MyEmails utilizes Gmail addresses and shares the same database as Ntfy for user management and access control.

 # Run